Experimental Test of Bell inequalities with Six-Qubit Graph States: II. State preparation

-Based on the state $\left| {LC_4 } \right\rangle$, another two qubits in spatial modes are added to construct the 6-qubit state.
+which is equivalent to a 4-photon linear-type cluster state under local unitary transformations \cite{yama}.
+Based on the state $\left| {LC_4 } \right\rangle$, we apply two Hadamard (H) gates on photons 2 and 4.
+Then, another two qubits in spatial modes are added to construct the 6-qubit state.
 If a beam of photons enter a polarizing beam splitter (PBS), the $H$-polarized one will follow one path, while the $V$-polarized one will follow the other path.
 Here we define the first path as the photon's $H'$ spatial mode, and the latter one as its $V'$ spatial mode.
-After we apply two Hadamard (H) gates on photons 1 and 4, and place two PBSs in the outputs of them (see Fig. 1b), the whole state will be converted to
+After we place two PBSs in the outputs of photons 1 and 4, the whole state will be converted to